asymptotebag/cafe-hopper/README.md

 - [x] User can create (and delete) collections of eateries
 - [x] User can view details of an eatery, such as its address, price level ($ to $$$$), rating, etc.
 - [x] User can see photos of an eatery
-- [x] User can create "trips": an ordered list of eateries that the user wants to visit in a single trip
+- [x] User can create (and delete) "trips": an ordered list of eateries that the user wants to visit in a single trip
+- [x] User can add (and delete) eateries to trips
 - [x] User can be redirected to the Google Maps website/app with preloaded navigation directions for a trip

 **Optional Nice-to-have Stories**